nprapps/interactive-template/readme.rst

 .. code:: sh

-    bower install jquery
+    npm install jquery --save

+By default, we would prefer to use NPM for dependencies, but Bower is also configured in the template.
 All libraries installed by Bower are placed in ``src/js/lib`` by default, although this can be changed by editing the ``.bowerrc`` file in the project folder root.
-Now we'll change ``src/js/main.js`` to load
+Now we'll change ``src/js/main.js`` to load jQuery:
-jQuery:

 .. code:: javascript

+    //by default, the template loads our sharing and ad modules require("./lib/social");
+    require("./lib/ads");

-    var $ = require("./lib/jquery/dist/jquery.min.js") //load jQuery from its relative path in src/js
+    var $ = require("jquery"); //load jQuery from an NPM module console.log($, path);
-    console.log($);

 When we restart our dev server by running the ``grunt`` command, the ``bundle`` task will scan the dependencies it finds, starting in